mail4hafij/SOLID/README.md

 # HelloWorld

-The purpose of this solution is to have everything ready, to start a new solution from scratch.
+The purpose of this solution is to have everything ready, to start a new web based solution from scratch.
+The solution is based on SOLID design principals.
 There are 8 projects.

 API